-The Employer may authorize more than the step increases specified in Subsections A and B, above, when there are recruitment, retention, or other business needs, as well as when an employee's promotion requires a change of residence to another geographic area to be within a reasonable commuting distance of the new place of work.
-Such an increase may not result in a salary greater than the range maximum.
+The Employer may authorize more than the step increases specified in Subsections A and B, above, when there are recruitment, retention, or other business needs, as well as when an employee's promotion requires a change of residence to another

-D. Promotions for Employees assigned to N1 Ranges

-- 1. Promotional increases for classes requiring licensure as a registered nurse or physician's assistant (N1 ranges) are calculated in the manner described below. - 2.
+- D. Promotions for Employees assigned to N1 Ranges - 1.
+Promotional increases for classes requiring licensure as a registered nurse (RN) or physician's assistant, certified (PA-C) (N1 ranges) are calculated in the manner described below. - 2.
 An employee who is promoted into or between classes which have pay range N1 will advance to the step in the new range, as shown in the N1 Range Salary Schedule, as described in Section 43.3, which represents the greater of (a), (b) or (c) below. - a.
-Placement on the step which coincides with the employee's total length of experience as a registered nurse (RN), physician's assistant (PA) and/or licensed practical nurse (LPN).
+Placement on the step which coincides with the employee's total length of experience as a registered nurse (RN), physician's assistant, certified-(PA-C) and/or licensed practical nurse (LPN).
 Experience will be credited as follows: - i.
-RN and PA experience will be credited year for year. - ii.
-Up to ten (10) years LPN experience will be credited at the rate of two (2) years LPN experience equals one (1) year of b.
-Placement on the step of the new range that is nearest to a minimum of five percent (5.0%) higher than the amount of the prepromotional step.
-The Employer may authorize more than a five percent (5.0%) increase, but the amount must be on a step within the salary range for the class.

-RN or PA experience, for a maximum credit of five (5) years.
+RN and PA-C experience will be credited year for year. - Up to ten (10) years LPN experience will be credited at the rate of two (2) years LPN experience equals one (1) year of RN or PA-C experience, for a maximum credit of five (5) years.